Intragna

 Intragna is a village and locality in the municipality of Centovalli in the district of Locarno of the canton of Ticino in Switzerland.

-Intragna has good railway connection with Locarno, Switzerland and Domodossola, Italy, as well as bus connections that lead to various hiking routes – several interesting paths begin or end in Intragna itself.
+Intragna has a railway connection with Locarno, Switzerland and Domodossola, Italy, as well as bus connections that lead to various hiking routes.

 Intragna is an old town with ancient-style buildings and small narrow streets.
 It has artist workshops selling handmade lacework and ceramics, as well as several hotels.
 The church tower of Intragna is claimed to be the highest tower in Ticino.